douglowder/RNAppleTVTalk/README.md

 Includes the slides for my talk, and various demos of React Native Apple TV features.

+Now updated to use the [new Apple TV React Native NPM package `react-native-tvos`](https://www.npmjs.com/package/react-native-tvos)

 ## Building

 - Clone this repo
 - Change to the top level directory
 - Execute `yarn` or `npm install`
-- Open `ios/RNAppleTVTalk.xcodeproj` in Xcode
+- Start the packager in a separate window with `yarn start`
-- Change to the `RNAppleTVTalk-tvOS` build
+- Change to the `ios` directory
+- `pod install`
+- Open `RNAppleTVTalk.xcworkspace` in Xcode
 - Build and run

 ## Running